markblandford/home/src/assets/articles/threat-modelling/article.md

 ### Steps

 1. Create the data flow / model of the application flow within your software system.
-   1. If it's large, consider breaking it down and create, smaller separate threat models for logic parts of the flow.
+   1. If it's large, consider breaking it down and create, smaller separate threat models for logical parts of the flow.
 Threat Dragon can have multiple models within the same 'parent' model.
 2. Analysis each process, store & data flow following STRIDE.
    1. When you have an element selected, clicking '+ New Threat' will at first default to adding the applicable threats for the element selected.
 However, you don't have to stick with this, feel free to add more as you see fit.